Alexis-Bize/InfiniteMITM/docs/Override-Requests.md

         - GET
         - POST
       request: # Used to alter the request
+        before: # Used to run a command before handler execution
+          cmd: "shell command" # Desired command
         body: :mitm-dir/request/body/file # URI to the file submitted for PUT, POST, and PATCH requests instead of the initial payload
         headers: # Override request headers (case insensitive)
           custom-header: customValue
       response: # Used to alter the response
+        before: # Used to run a command before handler execution
+          cmd: "shell command" # Desired command
         code: 200 # Status code (optional), see https://developer.mozilla.org/en-US/docs/Web/HTTP/Status
         body: :mitm-dir/response/body/file # URI to the overridden file
         headers: # Override response headers (case insensitive)
           custom-response-header: customValue
 ```

+### Before Command

+Please refer to our [Command](/docs/Command.md) documentation for further details.

 ## Predefined Route Parameters